syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

    ~~~

 N>The main reason for referring the Script manager in _Layout file is that, it can be referred as common by all the View files present within your application.
-If **unobtrusive** is set to true in the application, then the script manager can be excluded, as the control is initialized using HTML5 attributes.
+If **unobtrusive** is set to true in the application, the script manager can be excluded, as the control is initialized using HTML5 attributes.
 Also for control rendering, you need to include **ej.unobtrusive.min.js** file along with ej.web.all.min.js in **_Layout.cshtml** page.
-Refer to the [unobtrusive section](https://help.syncfusion.com/aspnetmvc/unobtrusive)
+Refer to the [unobtrusive section](https://help.syncfusion.com/aspnetmvc/unobtrusive).

 ### CDN Link reference

-If you want to refer the CDN links instead of the direct script and CSS references in your application, then you need to make use of the below references in the Site.Master file,
+If you want to refer the CDN links instead of the direct script and CSS references in your application, you need to make use of the following references in the Site.Master file.

 {% highlight html %}